Bed Bug Dog Inspections

 Bed Bug Dog Inspection Facts

-- From a single drop of urine, the sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, friend or foe.
+- From a single drop of urine, a sniffing dog learns the marking animal’s sex, diet, health, emotional state, and even whether it’s dominant or submissive, friend or foe.

 - Tracking dogs follow a biochemical trail of dead skin cells, sweat, odor molecules, and gasses.
 For dogs, a scent article is like a three-dimensional “odor image” – much more detailed than a photograph is for a person.